faulander/tradl/readme.md

 Standalone CLI downloader for the Imperial Library of Trantor written in Nim.

 ## Getting Started

-Cope trandl.exe from src directory to a directory of your choice, open a command prompt and type "trandl.exe -h".
+Grab a copy of trandl from [Releases](https://github.com/faulander/tradl/releases) and unzip it to a directory of your choice.
+Open a command prompt in this directory and type "trandl.exe -h".

 ### Prerequisites